jlopezr/hacker-slides/slides.md

     * Communicating nodes must agree on what modules to use on a certain channel
         * Unicast on channel 155
         * Netflood on channel 130
-    * Channel numbers < 128 are reserved by the system.
+    * Channel numbers lower than 128 are reserved by the system.
 Used by the shell, other system apps

 ---
 #### Example 1.
 Send to Neighbours